US Catholic bishops elect Timothy Broglio as new president

 BALTIMORE (AP) — Archbishop Timothy Broglio of the Military Services, who oversees Catholic ministries to the U.S. armed forces, was elected Tuesday as the new president of the U.S. Conference of Catholic Bishops.

-Broglio, 70, was elected from a field of 10 candidates.
+Broglio, 70, was elected to a three-year term from a field of 10 candidates.
 He will succeed Archbishop José H. Gomez of Los Angeles, who assumed the post in 2019.

 The archbishop of Baltimore, William Lori, was elected as the conference’s new vice president.